Preparation in Undergraduate College

 Courses taken to meet requirements for

-a two year technical degree such as veterinary technology or
+a technical degree such as veterinary technology or

 practical nursing are included in the cumulative GPA calculations.

 are not accepted to meet minimum course requirements nor included

 in the last three semesters’ GPA or average course load.

 Medicine have usually completed an average of 120 semester

 hours - 60 hours more than the minimum number required for